School buses will be rolling once again this morning in Dare County as schools reopen for in-person learning.

 Friday free meal distribution will be available to all students at various locations throughout the county from 11 a.m. to 12:30 p.m.

 “I am highly confident that we will keep our schools open for the remainder of the school year and continue on a path to easing the necessary restrictions that are in place,” schools superintendent John Farrelly said in an email to school families.
 “It’s been a long year for all of us but much better times are ahead.
 Thank you for your resiliency, your collaboration, and your commitment to pulling together despite the many challenges that we have faced.”

-With in-person instruction returning Monday for many Outer Banks school students, its a good time to review the rules of the road when it comes to school buses on North Carolina’s highways.
+With in-person instruction returning, it’s a good time to review the rules of the road when it comes to school buses on North Carolina’s highways.

 School zones along U.S. 158 are clearly marked with flashing lights and signs in Kitty Hawk and Nags Head at the elementary schools.